top of page

 Oscar Mayer Plant in Madison - State Journal Archives

 My friend and I roomed together.
 In those days, it was common to rent a bedroom in a family home.
-We shared the kitchen, bathroom and we took turns using the washing machine, etc. They rented to a few of us.
+We shared the kitchen and bathroom and we took turns using the washing machine, etc. They rented to a few of us.
 We took the bus to work.
 We liked the city life and our independence.

 Joanne & Don